 An A Grade Player is the term used to describe the top performing 15% at any given pay grade … it does not necessarily refer to the top-tier of a particular competency skill set.

 That’s because there is no direct correlation between high salary and high performance.

-We’ve covered this topic many times before, and if you haven’t looked at them recently I strongly recommend you refer back to the Recruitment Frameworks on your Twistkey USB sticks as a solid recruitment process to weed out B’s and C’s is a vital component of building a solid team.
+We’ve covered this topic many times before, and if you haven’t looked at them recently I strongly recommend you refer to our Recruitment Frameworks as a solid recruitment process to weed out B’s and C’s is a vital component of building a solid team.

 1. It always starts with your own culture – do you have a queue of people lined up wanting to join your business, simply because of your culture – people just want to work at your gaff?

 2. A Grade Players are rarely out of work, always aim to recruit those already in employment.
 Do you keep a little black book of your future Dream Team?
 Connect with them on Linkedin, have coffee every now and then.
 Keep tabs on them for when you have the right opportunity.

 3. A Grade Players like to demonstrate what they can do.
 As part of your recruitment process can you give them a project (perhaps initially freelance or as part of the recruitment process at a later stage) where they help you solve a critical problem, or can demonstrate their ability.

 4. A Grade Players always like to have a target (so they can beat it) and very clear direction – ensure you are clear from the outset your expectations and the measurables in their role.

 5. And I just learnt this one recently – If you are recruiting A Grade Sales People – always reject them as part of your interview process.

 I suggest as part of your initial telephone screening, once you’ve allowed them the opportunity to talk a little bit about themselves say something along the lines of …